mu7amadfawzy/dialogPlus/README.md

                 .buildCustomLayoutDialog(findViewById(R.id.viewToShow))
                 .show(this.getSupportFragmentManager(), "Custom Layout Dialog");
 ```
-##### Note that: Focus View is not stable yet, We are still applying different scenarios, Instead use Custom Layout for a stable behaviour.
+##### Note that Focus View is not stable yet, We are still applying different scenarios.
+For better performance you better add the "viewToShow" in a viewGroup ust holding it.
+You can Use CustomLayout for a more stable behaviour.
 ### 3 Listeners:

 ##### You can implement the action you like to listen to(non-abstract methods used)